Ojibwe: Contact with Europeans

 Often, treaties known as "peace and friendship treaties" were made to establish community bonds between the Ojibwe and the European settlers.
 These established the groundwork for cooperative resource-sharing between the Ojibwe and the settlers.
 The United States and Canada viewed later treaties offering land cessions as offering territorial advantages.
 The Ojibwe did not understand the land cession terms in the same way because of the cultural differences in understanding the uses of land.
 The governments of the U.S. and Canada considered land a commodity of value that could be freely bought, owned and sold.
 The Ojibwe believed it was a fully shared resource, along with air, water and sunlight—despite having an understanding of "territory".
 At the time of the treaty councils, they could not conceive of separate land sales or exclusive ownership of land.
 Consequently, today, in both Canada and the U.S., legal arguments in treaty-rights and treaty interpretations often bring to light the differences in cultural understanding of treaty terms to come to legal understanding of the treaty obligations.

-In part because of its long trading alliance, the Ojibwe allied with the French against Great Britain and its colonists in the Seven Years' War (also called the French and Indian War).
+In part because of their long trading alliance, the Ojibwe allied with the French against Great Britain and its colonists in the Seven Years' War (also called the French and Indian War).
 After losing the war in 1763, France was forced to cede its colonial claims to lands in Canada and east of the Mississippi River to Britain.
-After Pontiac's War and adjusting to British colonial rule, the Ojibwe allied with British forces and against the United States in the War of 1812.
+After Pontiac's War and adjusting to British colonial rule, the Ojibwe allied with British forces against the United States in the War of 1812.
 They had hoped that a British victory could protect them against United States settlers' encroachment on their territory.

 Following the war, the United States government tried to forcibly remove all the Ojibwe to Minnesota, west of the Mississippi River.
 The Ojibwe resisted, and there were violent confrontations.
 In the Sandy Lake Tragedy, several hundred Ojibwe died because of the federal government's failure to deliver fall annuity payments.
 The government attempted to do this in the Keweenaw Peninsula in the Upper Peninsula of Michigan.
 Through the efforts of Chief Buffalo and the rise of popular opinion in the U.S. against Ojibwe removal, the bands east of the Mississippi were allowed to return to reservations on ceded territory.
 A few families were removed to Kansas as part of the Potawatomi removal.